Pizza Dough Thickness

 To achieve a thick crust thickness, you need to press and stretch the dough (preferably by hand) to anywhere between 1/8; to ¼ inches and then let it rise a little.

 When baked will give you that perfect thick crust.

 How Thin Should Pizza Dough Be?

-It would be best if you made sure the dough is in the oven within a few minutes without letting it any time to rise or swell.
+It would be best to ensure the dough is in the oven within a few minutes without letting it rise or swell.
 This process would ensure you get a thin, crisp, and crunchy thin crust.

 You can follow this guideline: